WELCOME TO THE SPRING GAMES!

 Tie Breaker: Tie Breaker will be in the 8th.

 Time Limits: There are no time limits at THE Spring Games; these are regular-season games and will be played until there is a winner under the Divisional Regulations.
-The only exception to this policy is for Junior Varsity (Non-Varsity) If you have two (2) JV teams playing each other, the time limit is two (2) hours.
+The only exception to this policy is for Junior Varsity (Non-Varsity); if you have two (2) JV teams playing each other, the time limit is 01:45:00 hours (finish the inning).

 Media and Live Stream: There will be media boxes marked on the game fields.
-Only official team photographers are permitted to be on the fields (no spectators or parents).
+Only official team photographers are permitted to be on the fields (no spectators or parents); team photographers will have paper credentials.
 THE Spring Games are being live streamed through Flo Softball.
 Fans can get more information about the live stream on our website at www.THESpringGames.com.
 If a camera for the live streaming gets hit and needs to be adjusted, you will be notified by either the Site Supervisor, Umpire Coordinator, or personnel from Suffragette Softball.
 In that instance, please pause the game between innings for no more than three (3) minutes for the video crew to make adjustments to the camera.

-Bat Checks: Bat testing is not mandatory for participation in THE Spring Games; however, the NCAA has a representative on site to do bat testing and we do encourage teams to make an appointment with the official bat tester for the NCAA to make sure their bats are compliant with the current rules and regulations.
+Bat Checks: Bat testing is not mandatory for participation in THE Spring Games; however, the NCAA has a representative on site to do bat testing on certain dates and we do encourage teams to make an appointment with the official bat tester for the NCAA to make sure their bats are compliant with the current rules and regulations.
 Whether the bats have been tested, it is your responsibility to make sure you check bats against the current NCAA bat list each game.
-Each team may use one bat list for the day.
-If the NCAA issues a new list during the event, teams playing the first two rounds of games may still use the previous list.
+The field umpire should initial and date the bat list once bat checks are complete.
+Each team may use one bat list for the day; bat lists may not be used for more than one day.
+If the NCAA issues a new list during the event, teams playing the first two rounds of games the day after the new list is issued may still use the prior day’s list.

-Media Format: We will be using the Media Format which was new for 2018 in the NCAA Rule Book.
-Teams will have 90 seconds (1 ½ minutes) between each half inning.
-Coaches will get seven (7) total conferences (defensive & offensive) per game.
+Media Format: THE Spring Games uses the Media Format which was new for 2018 in the NCAA Rule Book.
+Teams will have 90 seconds (1 ½ minutes) between each half inning; umpires are expected to issue a “60 second,” “30 second,” and “10 second” verbal warning before calling balls against the field team.
+Coaches will get seven (7) total conferences (defensive & offensive) per game and no more than one (1) conference per half inning.
 If a game goes into extra innings then each team is allowed one (1) conference per half inning and unused conferences cannot be carried over.

 Game and Fan Management: There are many people at THE Spring Games on vacation; most are fans, some are umpires, none are teams or coaches.
 We ask that at all times that you conduct yourself in a professional manner.
-Keep in mind that the fan experience at THE Spring Games is unique since these Games are neutral sites.
+Keep in mind that the fan experience at THE Spring Games is unique since these games are neutral sites.
 Also remember that fans are here from across the nation and that different regions have different customs and manners of communication.
 As the umpire, the field is yours to manage, which means that you are welcome to manage the fans as you see appropriate.
+Our recommendation is to notify the coach of the team with the unruly fan of the issue and give the coach the opportunity to address it.
 If there is an issue with a fan that requires security, please notify the Umpire Coordinator or Site Supervisor and she or he will take appropriate action.